Last Updated on August 4, 2023 by Labib Ahmad

 So now you know what a merchant account is and how you can go about getting one.
-If you're new to accepting credit cards, it's essential to know what your business needs are and what you should be looking for when seeking out a provider.
+If you're new to accepting credit card transactions, whether they are in-person, online payments, contactless payments, or something else, it's essential to know what your business needs are and what you should be looking for when seeking out a provider.

 The last thing you want, though, is to switch to another provider that is just as bad or worse than your current one.

-Whether you're shopping around for the first time or looking for a new MSP relationship, we've put together a list of five questions for you to ask prospective merchant service providers:
+Whether you're shopping around for payment options for the first time or looking for a new MSP relationship, we've put together a list of five questions for you to ask prospective merchant service providers:

 1. What are the contract terms and conditions?

-The term is expired, doesn't always mean your contract is over.
-Some payment processors may also include auto-renew clauses that business owners should know.
-Being aware of this clause will keep you from inadvertently being signed up for another term.
+The term is expired, but that doesn't always mean your contract is over.
+Some payment processors may also include auto-renew clauses that business owners should know of.
+Being aware of this clause will keep you from inadvertently being signed up for a monthly fee for another term for example.
 Ensure you fully understand the terms and conditions of the contract you're signing to avoid future frustration and regret.

 2. What is the real processing fee?